Queuni/Match3-Core/README.md

 - Refactor utils to use a single source of truth for default values

 - Update the deployment docs with the new environment variables

+- Improve the error recovery when the database connection is lost